nhthn/SCMage/README.md

 ### What frontend should I use? ###

-MAGE is only a text-to-speech backend, converting a stream of labels (phonemes tagged with a lot of contextual information) to audio.
+MAGE is only a text-to-speech backend, converting a stream of labels (phonemes tagged with prosodic and linguistic contextual information) to audio.
 It's extremely tedious to write labels by hand, so some kind of frontend is needed to supply them.
 Most MAGE users want to convert text to labels, but if you know MAGE's label format, you can generate labels however you want.

 SCMage has two frontends: